CryptoPlankton/Vertcoin-Website-2019/content/bitcoin-vs-vertcoin.en.md

     background: #161819;
     margin: 30px 0px 40px;
     text-align: center;">
 In an ideal world, this second hashrate spot would be filled by a GPU Bitcoin derivative.
-It would serve as a meaningful competitor to Bitcoin with a legitimate point of difference.
+It could serve as a meaningful competitor to Bitcoin with a legitimate point of difference.
 <br><br>